nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - While it is possible to open `academydirectory.jar` by double-clicking it, this may cause Academy Directory related files to be saved to an indeterminate location on the computer.
 As such, this method is _not recommended_, especially for beginners.
-- The `clear` command can be used to remove the sample data in Academy Directory
+- The `clear` command can be used to remove the sample data in Academy Directory.
-- Changes to Academy Directory are automatically saved
+- Changes to Academy Directory are automatically saved into the database.

 --------------------------------------------------------------------------------------------------------------------